 Oktoberfest at Whiteface Mountain (Adirondacks)

 Mark your calendars for a Bavarian-style weekend celebration at Whiteface Mountain’s Oktoberfest, rated one the five must-visit Oktoberfests in North America by SKI Magazine!
-This family-friendly festival will feature authentic live music from Die Schlauberger, Schachtelgebirger Musikanten (Scha-Musi), the 3 Alphorns, and live dancing from the Alpenland Taenzer dancers.
-Try some delicious food and German beer, meet the head brewer at Common Roots Brewery at Brewery Talks, make crafts with the kids, and get the whole family together for a Cloudsplitter gondola ride through the scenic fall beauty of the Lake Placid area.
-September 21-22, single day admission to be announced.
+This family-friendly festival will feature authentic live music from die Schlauberger, The Adlers, Schachtelgebirger Musikanten (Scha-Musi), the 3 Alphorns, and live dancing from the Alpenland Taenzer dancers.
+Try some delicious food and German beer, make crafts with the kids, and get the whole family together for a Cloudsplitter gondola ride through the scenic fall beauty of the Lake Placid area.
+September 27-28, single day admission is $20 online and $25 at gate.
+Senior (65+) admission is $18 online and $20 at gate.12 and under are free.

 Hunter Mountain Oktoberfest (Catskills)